shakfu/buyer/doc/operations-report.md

 # Operations Workbook

 The `buyer report` command exports a multi-sheet Excel workbook at the path you provide via `--output` (or the `BUYER_REPORT_PATH` environment variable).
-The workbook is assembled with the in-tree XLSX builder and reflects the live data in the file-backed repository used by the CLI.
+The workbook is assembled with the in-tree XLSX builder and reflects the live data managed by the repository backing the CLI.

 ## Sheets